Derek Jeter: Minor leagues

-Major leagues (1995–2014)
+New York Yankees (1995–2014)

 1995–1998

 Early in the 1995 season, Fernández and infielder Pat Kelly were injured.
 Consequently, Jeter made his MLB debut on May 29, 1995.
 He was assigned uniform number 2, which was most recently worn by Mike Gallego from 1992 to 1994.
 Batting ninth, he went hitless in five at bats, striking out once.
 The following day, he recorded his first two major league hits and scored his first two career runs.
-Jeter batted .250 and committed two errors in 13 games before being returned to Class AAA Columbus; Fernández replaced Jeter at shortstop.
+Jeter batted .234 and committed two errors in 13 games before being returned to Class AAA Columbus; Fernández replaced Jeter at shortstop.
+He finished the 1995 season with a .250 average without a home run in 15 games in the major leagues.
 The Yankees advanced to the postseason in 1995.
 Jeter traveled with the team during the 1995 American League Division Series (ALDS), though he was not on the active roster.
 The Yankees lost to the Seattle Mariners.

 After Fernández batted a disappointing .245 and appeared in only 108 games due to injuries in 1995, newly hired Yankees manager Joe Torre turned to Jeter for the 1996 season, hoping for a .250 batting average and dependable defense.
 Yankees owner George Steinbrenner, often skeptical of younger players, was unconvinced.
 After Clyde King, a close Steinbrenner advisor, observed Jeter for two days in spring training in 1996, he came away with the impression that Jeter was not yet ready to contribute at the major league level.
 To provide depth to the team at the shortstop position after an injury to Fernández, Steinbrenner approved a trade that would have sent pitcher Mariano Rivera to the Mariners for shortstop Félix Fermín, but Michael, by then the vice president of scouting, and assistant general manager Brian Cashman convinced Steinbrenner to give Jeter an opportunity.

 Rated the sixth-best prospect in baseball by Baseball America heading into the 1996 season, Jeter started on Opening Day, the first Yankee rookie to start as shortstop for the team since Tom Tresh in 1962.
 He hit his first MLB home run that day.
 With his speed and ability to execute the hit and run, Jeter served as a complement to leadoff hitter Tim Raines while batting in the ninth spot in the batting order.
-By year's end Jeter far exceeded Torre's expectations – and anyone's – hitting .314 with 10 home runs, 104 runs scored, and 78 RBIs.
+By year's end, Jeter batted .314 with 10 home runs, 104 runs scored, and 78 RBIs.
 He was named the unanimous AL Rookie of the Year, receiving all 28 first-place votes in only the fifth sweep in the honor's 50-year history.